“My head is fine. My body isn’t.”

 These words were the mantra of a confused thirteen year old girl who faked at being fine most of the time, but occasionally let slip that something was very wrong; something she couldn’t and didn’t dare name.
 So, she spoke in code, lived in disguise, and managed to mask a broken body with a show of strength and will.

 That girl was me.
 She is the reason I am a therapist.
 She was smarter than she knew, braver than she realized, and foolish enough to think she could heal without a single person knowing she was wounded.
 It sometimes feels as if she sits with me and my clients, guiding us toward understanding and compassion.
-Girls, boys, kids of all genders are wiser than we give them credit for.
-They and their ever-flexible nervous systems are observing and absorbing the world.
-They have much to teach us.
-Our task is first to listen, then to learn, and then to act.
-It took me longer than I wish to admit to listen, learn, and act on behalf of my younger self.
-I know now that it is never too late to change.
+Girls, boys, and kids of all genders are wiser than we give them credit for.
+They and their ever-adapting nervous systems are observing and absorbing the world in which they live.
+Children have much to teach us if we trust them and listen.
+It took me longer than I wish to admit to trust my younger self because the stakes were high and my truth unwelcome.
+I know first hand how much courage it takes to know yourself and speak your truth when the world is sure you are wrong.

 I moved to Maine in 1989 after growing up in Baltimore, Maryland.
 I attended Friends School in Baltimore, a Quaker school where I learned the art of self-compassion, the practice of consensus-building, and the skill of defense on the lacrosse field.
 As a teenager I was also a practicing artist.
 I studied drawing and painting at Friends and at Maryland Institute of Art.
 I came to Maine to go to Colby College where I hoped to study art, play lacrosse, and be in the woods.
 Once at Colby I was introduced to the field of Art Therapy which set me on the path to graduate school for social work.
 My hope was to bring art-making into the therapy room to share what I knew about the power of art to heal.